OajMeredith23/grad-show/content/designers/paris-daniel.md

 ---
 title: Paris Daniel
 course: Graphic Design
-introduction: Paris is a level headed, conscientious and mature person who has great enthusiasm for design and an interest in challenging herself to develop her motion and packaging design skills in the near future.
+introduction: Paris has great enthusiasm for design and an interest in challenging herself to develop her motion and packaging design skills in the near future.
 Her interest is in creating bright and colourful designs in which she is open to specialisms such as packaging, motion and editorial design.
 thumbnail: fmpfinalphotos5.png
 links:
   - https://www.linkedin.com/in/paris-daniel-b07703142/